 In a small bowl, mix chili sauce and flour until smooth.

-In a large bowl, combine pork, veal, beef, chili sauce/flour mixture, the packet of soup mix, carrot, garlic, steak sauce, Ritz Crackers, salt, and pepper.
+In a large bowl, combine pork, veal, beef, chili sauce/flour mixture, the packet of soup mix, carrot, garlic, steak sauce, Ritz Crackers, and Montreal Steak Seasoning, OR salt, and pepper.

 Mix all ingredients together until well combined. (to better mix everything, I used my hands.)